spegoraro/org-alert/README.md

 ## Command overview
 ### `org-alert-check`

-> Check for and display agenda deadlines that are active and due.
+> Check for and display agenda entries that are active and due.

 org-alert parses your org agenda for the current day looking for any headlines that are scheduled or contain a deadline that aren't marked